collectd/collectd/CONTRIBUTING.md

 ### ChangeLog

-All PRs need to have a one-line summary in the initial pull description.
+PRs need to have a one-line summary in the *PR description*.
 This information is used to automatically generate release notes.
-Follow this
-style:
+If you got here after creating the PR, you need to go to the *PR description* (shown as the first "comment" on the PR, made by yourself) and *edit* that description.
+Editing a PR will trigger the "ChangeLog" status to be updated.

+For the summary itself, follow this style:

 ```
 ChangeLog: Foo plugin: A specific issue people had has been fixed.
 ```

-The summary should start with "Foo plugin" to give the reader context for the information.
-Other common prefixes are "collectd" for the core daemon and "Build system".
+The summary must be on a line of its own, with a "ChangeLog:" prefix at the beginning of the line.
+The test should start with "Foo plugin" to give the reader context for the information.
+Other common contexts are "collectd" for the core daemon, "Build system", and "Documentation".
 Use past tense and passive voice the for remainder, e.g. "a bug has been fixed", "a feature has been added".

-Some PRs should not be added to the release notes, e.g. changes to project internal documentation (such as this file).
+Some PRs should be excluded from the release notes, e.g. changes to project internal documentation (such as this file).
 Those changes are not interesting for external users of the project and would reduce the value of the release notes.
 Maintainers may use the `Unlisted Change` label to mark those PRs.